 Prisoners have phones in their rooms but can only make outgoing calls so they will always have to call you.
 They have to buy phone credits to do this.
 They can be used between 6am and 10:30pm.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.

 You can also exchange voicemails using the Prison Voicemail service.

 Officers may listen to phone calls as a way of preventing crime and helping keep people safe.

 You can send emails to someone in Elmley using the Email a Prisoner service.

-You might also be able to attach photos and receive replies from the resident, depending on the rules at Elmley.
+You might also be able to attach photos and receive replies, depending on the rules at Elmley.

 You can write at any time.